James Hanson (footballer, born 1987)

-James Robert Hanson (born 9 November 1987) is an English professional footballer who plays as a striker for Worksop Town.
-He also coaches at the RIASA Academy.
+James Robert Hanson (born 9 November 1987) is an English former professional footballer who played as a striker.

 After playing youth football for Huddersfield Town and Bradford City, Hanson began his career in semi-professional non-league football, playing for Eccleshill United and Guiseley.
 He turned professional after re-signing with Bradford City in 2009, for whom he made over 300 appearances.
-He later played for Sheffield United, Bury, AFC Wimbledon, Grimsby Town, Farsley Celtic and Boston United.
+He later played in the Football League for Sheffield United, Bury, AFC Wimbledon and Grimsby Town, before returning to non-league, where he played for Farsley Celtic, Boston United, Worksop Town and Bradford (Park Avenue).

 Playing career

 Early career

 Born in Bradford, West Yorkshire, Hanson played youth football for Huddersfield Town (where he was let go at the age of 15 for being too small), as well as Bradford City.
 He began his senior career playing semi-professional non-league football with Eccleshill United and Guiseley, balancing his football career with a job in a local Co-operative supermarket in Idle, Bradford.
 Bradford City fans later sang a song about Hanson's supermarket work.